Cyclist dies following collision with car near Inverness

 The occupants of the Dacia Sandero car involved were uninjured.

-Sgt Calum MacAulay said: "Our thoughts are with Jane's family and friends at this difficult time and our inquiries continue into the crash."
+Sgt Calum MacAulay said: "Our thoughts are with Jane's family and friends at this difficult time and our inquiries continue into the crash.

-He added: "Despite happening in a rural location, we'd ask anyone with relevant dashcam footage, or who saw what happened, to get in contact with officers."
+"Despite happening in a rural location, we'd ask anyone with relevant dashcam footage, or who saw what happened, to get in contact with officers."